rinkudas/gmail-firefox-addon-boilerplate/README.md

 ```1. bash bin/activate```

-Your can see a ommand prompt similar to the following:
+Your can see a command prompt similar to the following:

 ```1. (addon-sdk)~/your-folder-path/addon-sdk >```